developers-ubonu/fintrack/docs/fintrack/02_USER_NEEDS_ANALYSIS.md

     5. Optionally compare to previous weeks.
   - **Expected Outcome:** Clear, at-a-glance understanding of weekly financial performance with minimal complexity.

+- **Use Case Name (UC-DS):** Dashboard & Home Screen
+  - **Description:** Provide a consolidated starting point showing key business information at a glance, including active jobs, draft expenses requiring attention, and recent financial activity.
+(Core Functionality)
+  - **Actors:** Business owner
+  - **Steps:**
+    1. User launches the application and authenticates.
+    2. System displays the dashboard as the default landing page.
+    3. User views Active Jobs section showing current/upcoming jobs with status indicators.
+    4. User views Draft Expenses section highlighting expenses needing completion.
+    5. User views Weekly Financial Summary section showing income vs expenses for current period.
+    6. User can tap on any job to navigate to its details (see UC-JM).
+    7. User can tap on any draft expense to resume processing it (see UC-ME, UC-EL).
+    8. User can tap "Add" buttons for quick access to create new jobs or expenses.
+    9. User can pull to refresh dashboard data when online.
+  - **Expected Outcome:** Users gain immediate visibility into their current business state and quick access to the most common actions, reducing navigation time and improving awareness of items needing attention.

 - **Use Case Name (UC-TG):** Tax Guidance Access *(Conditional Context)*
   - **Description:** Access basic information and links about Quebec tax obligations and thresholds.
 Primarily relevant for users considering registration or needing reminders **if tax features are enabled/relevant to their status.**
   - **Actors:** Business owner, prospective business owner